Fellbach: Education

 Fellbach has two gymnasiums, two Realschules, two elementary and secondary schools, four primary schools and a special school (Wichernhaus school).
 Furthermore, are located in Fellbach one of three schools for mentally and physically disabled of Rems-Murr-district, the Froebel school with kindergarten.
 There is also a municipal school of music, a youth art school and a youth technic school.

 In private ownership are the Helmut-of-Kügelgen School (Waldorf education) and the SIS Swiss International School Campus Fellbach.
 The Volkshochschule Unteres Remstal is a collaborative community college of Waiblingen, Fellbach, Weinstadt and Korb.

 Things

 The Schwabenlandhalle is since 1976 the Culture and Congress Center of Fellbach.
 It hosts theater performances of tour stages.

 Likewise, the "Theater im Polygon" is native in Fellbach, which has its headquarters in Jugendhaus Fellbach.
 Also located in the district Schmiden is the revival house "Orfeo" in the vaulted cellar of the historic "Big House".

 City Museum

 In Fellbach City Museum, opened in 1977, the city's history is shown.

 The museum is located in a half-timbered building from 1680.
 Here is also housed the archive Fellbach.

 Rotkreuz & TTE Museum

-This museum offers to nearly 100 m² a journey through the almost complete series of devices of all radio equipment, which was used after the Second World War until now by the Red Cross, the police, firefighters, emergency services and technical relief.
+This museum offers to nearly 100 m^{2} a journey through the almost complete series of devices of all radio equipment, which was used after the Second World War until now by the Red Cross, the police, firefighters, emergency services and technical relief.